ramihesham/Automatic-pneumatic-product-sorting-and-stamping-system/README.md

 ## Features

-- 🎨 **Colour-based sorting** — automatically distinguishes between red and blue products
+- **Colour-based sorting** — automatically distinguishes between red and blue products
-- 🔊 **Ultrasonic detection** — triggers the stamp only when a product is in position
+- **Ultrasonic detection** — triggers the stamp only when a product is in position
-- 💧 **Double-acting hydraulic cylinders** — precise extend/retract control without spring dependency, suitable for upside-down stamping installation
+- **Double-acting pneumatic cylinders** — precise extend/retract control without spring dependency, suitable for upside-down stamping installation
-- ⚡ **5/2 DCV solenoid control** — relay-based signal routing from Arduino sensors to 24V solenoids
+- **5/2 DCV solenoid control** — relay-based signal routing from Arduino sensors to 24V solenoids
-- 🔄 **Fully automated loop** — products move continuously with no manual intervention
+- **Fully automated loop** — products move continuously with no manual intervention

 ---